 For more information on our Covid-19 Safety Measures click here

 We offer music tuition for all ages and abilities in piano, strings, woodwind, guitars, drums and vocals.
 Lessons can be one-to-one, in pairs or groups – depending on preference and budget.
 Classes are offered at a variety of times – just get in touch for current availability.

-Our music lessons are competitively priced with groups typically costing from £5 and individual tuition from £12.50.
+Our music lessons are competitively priced with groups typically costing from £5 and individual tuition from £12.00 (for 20 minutes).
 A Taster Session at just £5 enables you to try us out with no commitment.

 Please click here for more information about what to do following a taster session.

 The benefits of learning music are very well documented.

 For young people, it improves academic skills, develops physical skills and cultivates social skills.
 It can help self-esteem and teaches teamwork, co-operation and communication.
 Most of all, it should be enjoyable and fun!